 Want more?
 Get your copy of Why sustainability is key to getting specified.

 Unfortunately, aspiration can only get you so far.
 Architects and engineers can't cut emissions nor design to a net-zero carbon standard without the correct information.
 And contractors certainly can't submit climate declarations based on a gut feeling.

 So, what do they need to comply with the new EU Climate Law?
 You guessed it: environmental product data.

 BIM enables greater and greener collaboration with specifiers.
 But how can manufacturers get a foot in?
 And how can you meet the new net-zero demand?
 Well, it all comes down to creating manufacturer-specific BIM objects.
 These information-rich digital twins of your products are the components designers use to populate and create their BIM models.

 But what's the business gain?
 Well, it isn't just an added bonus or goodwill.
 As shown in Kanlux's interview 7 cases for the business value of BIM, it can make or break a deal and open doors to public projects.

 Why?
-Manufacturers who create BIM objects provide specifiers with the information they need to make environmentally conscious decisions that align with the client and the new EU Climate Law (which will go hand-in-hand for most public procurements, by the way).
-If you can't meet their information needs: you'll be weeded out before you're given a running chance.
+Manufacturers who create BIM objects provide specifiers with the information they need to make environmentally conscious decisions that align with the client and the new EU Climate Law (which will go hand-in-hand with most public procurements, by the way).
+If you can't meet their information needs: you'll be weeded out before being given a running chance.

 To sum it all up...

 The EU climate law might feel like a hard blow at first sight.
 But the sirens have been alarming for quite a while.
-The EU climate law is just a catalyst that cements what we already knew: that's it's time that we not only wake up, but listen, make amends and take action.
-As an industry, we need to join forces and embrace new innovations.
+The EU climate law is just a catalyst that cements what we already knew: that it's time that we not only wake up but listen, make amends, and take action.
+As an industry, we need to join forces and embrace innovations.
 Innovations that allow us to do more, do better and build a brighter, greener future for all.